 - Lite – The only downside to deeply-sampling instruments is that CPU usage quickly ramps up when you have 18 samples per note.
 That’s why we have included a lite version, that uses 1/6 of the samples and employs innovative borrowed-round robins technology to ensure that realistic playability isn’t compromised as a result.

 - Performance – We’re particularly proud of this patch.
 It emulates the playing style of the Kora.
 The lowest note, F1, is assigned to middle-C. The notes then go up in pitch both directions, left and right, across only the white notes.
 This is because Kora’s are normally tuned to the chromatic scale.
 This patch allows you to play the low notes with both thumbs and the high notes with the fingers, just like you would on a real Kora.
+The table below sets out the Kora’s tuning and arrangement of each string.

 - Harmonics – This articulation is rarely used in traditional performance.
 The sound is made by lightly touching the string halfway up and allowing it to ring out.